mraible/mongock-docs/site/v5/features/features-multitenant.md

 }
 ```

-The code above is clearly wrong.
+The above code wouldn't work because of:
 - We are not using the `tenant` field to indicate the owner of the products.
 First thinking may be passing it in the `findAll()` method, but remember, each tenant has its own database and the table/collection doesn't have a field `tenant`.
 - If each tenant has it's own database, where is `clientRepository` pointing to?